Skipping GOP debate, Trump speaks with Tucker Carlson

 "Whatever you think of Trump, he is, as of tonight, the indisputable, far-and-away frontrunner in the Republican race.
 We think voters have an interest in hearing what he thinks," Tucker said in a video posted to social media Wednesday afternoon.

+Asked if there will be open conflict, Trump said he didn't know.

+"There's a level of passion that I've never seen, there's a level of hatred that I've never seen, and that's probably a bad combination," the former president said.

-Trump's appearance with Carlson will air a day before the former president is expected to turn himself in at a Fulton County, Georgia, jail after he was indicted on charges related to alleged efforts to overturn the 2020 election results in Georgia.
+Trump's appearance with Carlson aired a day before the former president is expected to turn himself in at a Fulton County, Georgia, jail after he was indicted on charges related to alleged efforts to overturn the 2020 election results in the state.

 For weeks, Trump had said he would not attend the debate and dangled the possibility of an alternate appearance before confirming his plans over the weekend.